 Climate-friendly travel on regional transport

-In another pilot project, our DB subsidiary Kurhessenbahn and the Nordhessischer VerkehrsVerbund (NVV) are using environmentally friendly HVO.
+In another pilot project, the DB subsidiary Kurhessenbahn and the Nordhessischer VerkehrsVerbund (NVV) are using environmentally friendly HVO.
 To this end, DB Energie has expanded the offer at the refueling facility in Kassel, so that trains can also access biofuel here.
 The regional trains of the Schwarzatalbahn in Thuringia are also running on HVO in a pilot project.
 The trains are refueled at the refueling facility in Katzhütte, which was upgraded for this purpose by DB Energie.

 In Bavaria, seven trains are running on climate-friendly HVO for the first time in a pilot project on the Südostbayernbahn.
 They are in operation on the Gäubodenbahn from Neufahrn via Straubing to Bogen and on the Rottalbahn from Mühldorf to Passau.
 DB Energie has equipped a filling station at Straubing station for refueling with HVO.
 We financed the equipment at the filling station together with the Free State of Bavaria.
 The additional costs for the HVO fuel will be covered by the Free State for at least one year.